MSW Degree at at Glance

 Specialty Concentrations

 However, there are many other possibilities, some that are even more specialized.
-For example, the University of Michigan, which was ranked #1 in social work programs by US News in 2019, offers concentrations in Global Social Work Practice and Program Evaluation and Research.
-The University of Washington offers a concentration in American Indian and Alaska Native.
+For example, the University of Michigan, which was ranked #1 in social work programs by USUS News in 2023, offers concentrations in Global Social Work Practice and Program Evaluation and Research.
+The University of Washington offers a concentration in American Indians and Alaska Natives.
 The University of Houston offers a Political Social Work specialization.
-And the University of Pennsylvania has a Nonprofit Leadership concentration.
+The University of Pennsylvania has a Nonprofit Leadership concentration.
 Therefore, before you settle for any specialty, ensure you have done enough research to avoid regret once you discover some more as you study.

 Fieldwork